d2l-ai/d2l-en/chapter_introduction/index.md

 Another influence can be found in neuroscience and psychology.
 After all, humans clearly exhibit intelligent behavior.
-It is thus only reasonable to ask whether one could explain and possibly reverse engineer this capacity.
+Many scholars have asked whether one could explain and possibly reverse engineer this capacity.
-One of the oldest algorithms inspired in this fashion was formulated by [Donald Hebb (1904--1985)](https://en.wikipedia.org/wiki/Donald_O._Hebb).
+One of the oldest biologically inspired algorithms was formulated by [Donald Hebb (1904--1985)](https://en.wikipedia.org/wiki/Donald_O._Hebb).
 In his groundbreaking book *The Organization of Behavior* :cite:`Hebb.Hebb.1949`, he posited that neurons learn by positive reinforcement.
 This became known as the Hebbian learning rule.
+These ideas inspired later works like
-It is the prototype of Rosenblatt's perceptron learning algorithm and it laid the foundations of many stochastic gradient descent algorithms that underpin deep learning today: reinforce desirable behavior and diminish undesirable behavior to obtain good settings of the parameters in a neural network.
+Rosenblatt's perceptron learning algorithm and laid the foundations of many stochastic gradient descent algorithms that underpin deep learning today: reinforce desirable behavior and diminish undesirable behavior to obtain good settings of the parameters in a neural network.

 Biological inspiration is what gave *neural networks* their name.
 For over a century (dating back to the models of Alexander Bain, 1873 and James Sherrington, 1890), researchers have tried to assemble computational circuits that resemble networks of interacting neurons.
-Over time, the interpretation of biology has become less literal but the name stuck.
+Over time, the interpretation of biology has become less literal, but the name stuck.
 At its heart, lie a few key principles that can be found in most networks today: